VanshikaCodes/Book-Management-Project/README.md

 ## 🔧 How It Works
 The program reads and writes to a file data.json inside the Bank Management Project folder.
 It uses Python’s built-in json, random, and string modules.

-Each account includes:
+- Each account includes:

-Name
+- Name

-Age
+- Age

-Email
+- Email

-Account Number (randomly generated with letters, digits, and special characters)
+- Account Number (randomly generated with letters, digits, and special characters)

-4-digit PIN
+- 4-digit PIN

-Bank Balance
+- Bank Balance

+## ✅ Final Conclusion
+This Bank Management System is a simple yet effective Python project that simulates real-life banking operations.
+It’s a great starting point for learning how to handle user data, file storage, and basic logic.
+With a few improvements, it can be scaled into a more advanced application.
+A perfect project to sharpen your Python skills!